Azure-Samples/azure-cosmos-db-cassandra-golang-getting-started/README.md

 ### Run the application

-Run the sample from the same directory by typing `cassandra` and hitting return.
+Run the sample from the same directory by typing `uprofile` and hitting return.
 You should see the following output:

 ![image4](media/run.png)